 A unit within OERCS, the Risk Services unit is responsible ethics/compliance coordination and support, enterprise risk services, and traditional risk services.
 The unit is headed by the Deputy Ethics, Risk and Compliance Officer (Deputy CERCO) supervising the Director of Enterprise Risk Services, the campus Risk Manager, and two Enterprise Risk Analysts.

 The Deputy Chief Ethics, Risk and Compliance Officer is responsible for the implementation of an appropriate compliance infrastructure with performance metrics, programs, and guidelines designed to detect and prevent non-compliant and/or unethical conduct throughout the campus.
 In addition, the Deputy is responsible for coordinating:

 - UC Berkeley’s Fraud Risk Management Program

 The Director of Enterprise Risk Services systematically builds and improves UC Berkeley’s enterprise risk management (ERM) capabilities to embed ERM into our organization, enabling senior management to focus on the right risks at the right time, and ensuring risk intelligence is available to respond to risks as they emerge.

 The Risk Manager leads a team of two analysts responsible for administering a portfolio of insurance programs for the campus.
 These programs cost the campus approximately $7 million each year.
 By working with a broad array of faculty, staff, and students, the Risk Manager becomes aware of potential risks and communicates them to campus senior management and/or OP-Risk Services, and then participates as necessary to establish strategic plans and objectives and implement campus and/or systemwide risk mitigation preferences.

-The Campus Investigations Coordinator responds to reports of known or suspected improper governmental activity and retaliation.
+The Office of Investigations responds to reports of known or suspected improper governmental activity and retaliation.